Types of Learning Disabilities - Help, Support & Resources

 Types of Learning Disabilities (SpLD’s)

-Comprehensive information: help, support and resources, on a wide range of specific learning disabilities (SpLD’s): Dyslexia; Dyscalculia; Dysgraphia; Dyspraxia; Attention Deficit Hyperactivity Disorder (ADHD); Nonverbal Learning Disabilities (NvLD); Oppositional Defiance Disorder (ODD); Speech and Language Therapy; Giftedness and Left-Handers.
+In this section you will find comprehensive information: help, support and resources, on a wide range of specific learning disabilities (SpLD’s): Dyslexia; Dyscalculia; Dysgraphia; Dyspraxia; Attention Deficit Hyperactivity Disorder (ADHD); Nonverbal Learning Disabilities (NvLD); Oppositional Defiance Disorder (ODD); Speech and Language Therapy; Giftedness and Left-Handers.

 Below there is an extensive list of Specific Learning Disabilities (SpLD’s) found on this site.
 You will also find help, support and resources to assist you.